indrajiita/test/Technical Writing/DataGrip Quick Start Guide.md

 ## First launch<a id="first-launch"></a>

-When you launch DataGrip for the first time, the initial configuration wizard opens.
-It has the following menus:
+When you first launch DataGrip, the initial configuration wizard opens.
+It includes the following menus:

 - **Projects**.
 [Create your first project](#create-a-project).
 - **Customize**.
 [Fine-tune the application appearance](#customize-the-appearance) to suit your personal preferences and special needs.